ParrishJ/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    - One uses to describe() to separate it() statements out into different components for testing.
+Within a describe function, one uses a series of it() statements to test for individual processes that take place within the larger, overarching scope of the describe function.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    - When using test driven development, one writes tests before writing or refactoring code.
+While this is ideal in that it always ensures that one produces solid code that one can feel confident in, it can be time consuming.
+While all code must be tested eventually, I feel that coding absolutely everything that one produces with a test driven mentality may actually be too time consuming of a practice in the workplace.

 1. Mention three types of automated tests.

+    - Three types of testing that we’ve learned about at Lambda are end--to-end testing, integration testing, and unit testing.

 ## Project Set Up